Arts Administration Frequently Asked Questions (FAQ)

 - Paid professional experience in the arts or nonprofit-related work.

-What is the difference between a thesis and a capstone project?
+What is the difference between an MFA and an MA degree?

 Who are the Faculty?

 Please visit the faculty listing.

 Where is Cedar City, Utah?

 Cedar City is located in southwestern Utah about 2 1/2 hours from Las Vegas, Nevada and 3 1/2 hours from Salt Lake City, Utah.
 The area has a population of approximately 26,000 people.
 It is known as the Festival City because of a variety of community activities that go on during the year.
 Learn more about the area.

 MFA Tuition: Tuition for the 2015-2016 academic year for one semester on the MFA track [10 credits per semester, not including Student Fees] is $3,724 for Utah residents and $12,062 for non-Utah residents.
 Admitted MFA students may get a one quarter to half tuition waiver from the AA program depending on qualifications.
 Additionally, an out-of-state student can qualify for a scholarship from SUU if his/her cumulative undergraduate GPA was greater than or equal to a 3.2.
 This scholarship knocks out-of-state tuition down to in-state levels.

 MA Tuition: Tuition for the 2015-2016 academic year is variable depending on how many courses are taken.
 One course is $1,365, two courses is $2,376, three courses is $3,387, and four courses is $4,398.
 This does not include student fees.

 How can I contact the Financial Aid Office?

 For students in the MFA program, additional employment outside the program is not encouraged, and often restricted.
 For both the MFA and MA programs if necessary, student loans, scholarships, and grants can be explored through the Financial Aid office on the SUU campus.